RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 }

-- Create a new folder to store all the configuration files for Basics Station to connect to AWS IoT Core for LoRaWAN.
+- To organize the configuration files for Basics Station to connect to AWS IoT Core for LoRaWAN, create a new folder:

 mkdir lns-aws